Master-Bobba/CS50W--Project3/README.txt

 Using JavaScript, HTML, and CSS, complete the implementation of your single-page-app email client inside of inbox.js (and not additional or other files; for grading purposes, we’re only going to be considering inbox.js!).
 You must fulfill the following requirements:

+Note to self: after archive/unarchive load_mailbox called multiple times for some reason.
+No idea why

 Send Mail:
         DONE ==> When a user submits the email composition form, add JavaScript code to actually send the email.
 You’ll likely want to make a POST request to /emails, passing in values for